-The Master HOA Board of Directors will consist of seven (7) representatives to be elected on an annual basis by the membership of the Master HOA.
-Each Condominium will be entitled to one (1) non-voting member on the Master HOA Board of Directors.
-Each voting member serving on the Master HOA Board shall be entitled to one (1) vote, and each vote will be weighted equally.
+Each Component of the Master HOA will elect or designate a Member of the Board of Directors of the Master HOA, and the total number of members of the Master HOA Board of Directors shall equal the total number of Components within the Master HOA.
+Each Board member serving on the Master HOA Board will also be a member of the Component Board.
+Each Board Member serving on the Master HOA Board shall be entitled to one (1) vote, and each vote will be weighted equally.